Red Bar

 The two balanced mixers within the image reject mixer are driven in quadrature by the RF signal.
 The LO drive to each mixer is in-phase and the IF output is combined in quadrature.

-It is not possible to achieve perfect cancellation in a real image reject mixer - the mixers must be identical and as must the amplitude balance and phase shift of all the quadrature and in-phase power splitters.<.p>
+It is not possible to achieve perfect cancellation in a real image reject mixer - the mixers must be identical and as must the amplitude balance and phase shift of all the quadrature and in-phase power splitters.

-Often integrated or modular image reejct mixers are employed as these offer the best performance.
+Often integrated or modular image reject mixers are employed as these offer the best performance.
 However it is possible to achieve reasonable results with one manufactured from discrete components - levels of image rejection of around 20 dB should be obtainable using this approach.
 Using commercially available units levels of 35 to 40 dB should be obtained.

 Image reject mixer considerations and performance